SonarSource/sonar-java/README.md

     mvn clean install

+### Note that
+Running unit tests within the IDE might incur in some issues because of the way the project is built with maven.
+If you see something like this:

+	java.lang.SecurityException: class ... signer information does not match signer information of other classes in the same package

+try removing the Maven nature of the 'jdt' module.

 ### Integration Tests

 To run integration tests, you will need to create a properties file like the one shown below, and set the url pointing to its location in an environment variable named `ORCHESTRATOR_CONFIG_URL`.